Issues with Plumbing at Home? Learn How to Fix Them Yourself!

 Can I fix a plumbing problem myself?

-The most common plumbing problems include dripping water from faucets clogged drains, and low water pressure.
+The most frequently encountered plumbing problems are dripping faucets, running toilets clogged drains, and low water pressure.

-You’ll need some important tools, such as the plunger, an adjustable wrench, pipe wrench, Teflon tape, and an screwdriver.
+You will need a few indispensable tools like a plunger, adjustable wrench, pipe wrench, Teflon tape and an screwdriver.

 Is DIY plumbing safe?